 Each and every time a state or city agency was asked over the years to approve or help finance a development project for the medical campus, they were obligated, pursuant to the State Environmental Quality Review Act (SEQRA), to objectively and thoroughly assess the potential adverse impacts that might result from BNMC growth and expansion.
 Additionally, they were legally mandated to avoid or reduce the identified adverse impacts “to the maximum extent practicable” by incorporating mitigation measures as conditions to any approval or financing of a project.

-It is important to note that SEQRA defines the term “environment” broadly to include, in addition to physical conditions, socio-economics factors such as “existing patterns of population concentration, distribution, or growth” and “existing community or neighborhood character.”
+It is important to note that SEQRA defines the term “environment” broadly to include, in addition to physical conditions, socio-economic factors such as “existing patterns of population concentration, distribution, or growth” and “existing community or neighborhood character.”
 As held by our state’s highest court, the “potential acceleration of the displacement of local residents and businesses” is one of the impacts on population patterns and neighborhood character that must be analyzed pursuant to SEQRA whenever a project is proposed.
 And, the impact must be assessed, not only for the actual parcel of land involved, but for the community in general.

 In short, the environmental review mandated by SEQRA placed an obligation on city and state officials to protect Fruit Belt residents beforehand from the “upending of their lives” that might result from BNMC expansion and growth.
 Disturbingly, government officials have consistently failed to comply with their obligations under SEQRA.
 Fruit Belt residents have just reason to feel betrayed.